Wellesley Road tram stop

 Wellesley Road tram stop is a halt on the Tramlink service in the London Borough of Croydon.
 It consists of a single platform on Wellesley Road at the diverge just before the Croydon Underpass and is served southbound only.
 All Tramlink routes call at the stop.

+Services

+The typical off-peak service in trams per hour from Wellesley Road is: